WhySooooFurious/The-Mac-Repo/README.md

   - **High:**
     - High everything, turn on effects
   - **Maxed:**
     - If present it means game settings are as high as they possibly can go.
+Ultra Settings.
 Or in other words: High<

       (All of this doesn't relate to resolution at all)